Why Making Your Bed Matters

 …With Major Payoff

 If we’re defined by our habits, then what’s to be said of those who don’t make the bed?
 Are they slovenly sad-sacks doomed to messy lives and sleepless nights?
 Absolutely not!
 First of all, you’re not alone.
 Happiness expert Gretchen Rubin (who literally wrote the book on the topic) found that making the bed was the most common habit that people wanted to add to their routines.
 Like Admiral McRaven, Gretchen believes that the simple act of bed making can lead to greater positive change: “Picking one little task to improve your situation, and doing it regularly, can help you regain a sense of self-mastery.”

 What Are You Waiting For?

-As for the actual act, it’s pretty simple: Strip everything but your Fitted Sheet, then straighten and tuck it as needed.
-Next, if you use a Top Sheet, make hospital corners at the foot of the bed — whether you tuck or un-tuck the Top Sheet depends on your personal preference.
-Flip your Duvet Cover inside out – it’s the easiest way to slip it onto the Duvet – then use the ties from all four corners of the Duvet Cover to secure your Duvet (Visual learner?
-Our CEO and Founder demonstrates how to put on a Duvet Cover in this video).
-Finish with Pillows and Pillowcases — and boom!
+As for the actual act, it’s pretty simple: Strip everything but your fitted sheet, then straighten and tuck it as needed.
+Next, if you use a top sheet, make hospital corners at the foot of the bed — whether you tuck or un-tuck the top sheet depends on your personal preference.
+Flip your duvet cover inside out – it’s the easiest way to slip it onto the duvet – then use the ties from all four corners of the duvet cover to secure your duvet (Visual learner?
+Our Founder and CEO demonstrates how to put on a duvet cover in this video).
+Finish with pillows and pillowcases — and boom!
 You’re done.
 It took us longer to type this paragraph than it takes to make a bed.